 Other Brain Injury Risks for Motorcyclists

-The cost of an accident that causes traumatic brain injury can be severe.
-A traumatic brain injury causes brain damage that can range from a mild concussion to severe, life-changing disabilities such as trouble communicating, personality changes, schizophrenia or even a coma.
+The cost of an accident that results in a traumatic brain injury can be severe.
+TBIs lead to brain damage that can range from a mild to severe, and result in life-changing disabilities such as trouble communicating, personality changes, schizophrenia or even a long-term coma.